Mushymato/LivestockBazaar/author-guide.md

 #### Conversation Topic: purchasedAnimal_{animalType}

 Helps fix issue of some dialogue never showing up in other languages, because the translated name is used in the vanilla conversation topic.
+This version of the topic uses the animal's internal Id.

 #### MailFlag: mushymato.LivestockBazaar_purchasedAnimal_{animalType}